Bioconductor/bioconductor.org/content/help/newsletters/2014_October.md

 Materials from past courses and conferences have long been available on the `Bioconductor` web site categorized by conference name and date.
-At BioC 2014 this year there were several requests for a more refined search of these materials by topic area or key word.
+At BioC 2014 this year we had several requests for a more refined search of these materials by topic area or key word.

 In response, Sonali and Dan have categorized all 2014 materials and implemented